RinoRino1/rsschool-cv/cv.md

 _About me:_
-### I'm a beginner on IT, I want to change my profession after situation COVID-19, because my company had to close our offices and work online.In this time I realized to study something new.
-I’m very active person, mostly giver.
-I like hiking , running, walking , traveling, dancing, reading and watch tv series on Netflix.
-Now I have been working in travel company, on the next year I prefer to work online and to travel.
+### I'm a beginner in IT.
+I want to change my profession after situation COVID-19, because my company had to close our offices and work online.In this time I realized I wanted to study something new.
+I'm a very active person, mostly a giver.
+I like hiking , running, walking , traveling, dancing, reading and watching tv series on Netflix.
+Now I have been working in a travel company, and next year I prefer to work online and to travel.
 It’s time to change my life.

 _Code example:_